Weights to Code: Extracting Interpretable Algorithms from the Discrete Transformer: Further Analysis

 \section{Further Analysis}

-In this section, we provide a rigorous analysis of the Discrete Transformer’s properties, positioning it at the intersection of program synthesis and continuous sparsification.
+In this section, we provide empirical analyses of the Discrete Transformer’s properties, positioning it at the intersection of program synthesis and continuous sparsification.
 We primarily focus on the training dynamics, characterizing a distinct phase where functional convergence is achieved prior to complete structural discretization.
 We further demonstrate how architectural constraints serve as strong inductive biases, establishing the model as a controllable testbed for interpretable algorithm discovery.